deptofdefense/anet/README.md

 ## How the backend works
 This is an attempt to describe the complete start to finish of how a request makes its way through the ANET stack.

-1. When you boot up ANET, it will execute the mil.dds.anet.AnetApplication class.
-All HTTP resources are initialized via the run() method here.
+1. When you boot up ANET, it will execute the `mil.dds.anet.AnetApplication class`.
+All HTTP resources are initialized via the `run()` method here.
 2. Each resource is annotated with a `@Path` annotation that will tell you the URL path that the class will serve.
 3. On boot, the server will spit out all of the HTTP paths that it knows about in the form:
 ```